Social media is not a media. The key is to listen, engage, and build relationships.

 Step 7.
 Engage with your prospects

-An important benefit of social media marketing is that it allows you to communicate directly with your potential clients and build stable relationships that can later lead clients to pay for your services.
+An important benefit of social media business coach marketing is that it allows you to communicate directly with your potential clients and build stable relationships that can later lead clients to pay for your services.
 When your prospects interact with your content (like, comment, share), you get a response.
 That’s how trust and loyalty are built.

 Follow the tips below to effectively communicate with your prospects: